calder12/seed/src/_packs/utilities/seed-display.md

    - responsive
 ---

-Display utility pack for Seed
+A series of utility classes that adjust the display property of a selector, with support for responsive modifiers.

 ## Install